turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [Allison's Example](https://trello.com/b/yIOGfyoE)

 #### Your Turn
-Take 5 minutes to set up a job search tracking system.
+Take 5 minutes to set up your job search tracking system.

 ### The Process
 So if you aren't going to just apply to a posting on a job board, what is your process?